-Sam Gaertner and John Dovidio have done excellent, enlightening work on White anxieties about race for nearly 40 years.
-They identified “aversive racism” as a common set of sometimes-conflicting attitudes and values held by many White Americans in the post-Civil Rights era.
-Being overtly racist is no longer socially acceptable, and fewer White people grow up these days being taught openly that people of color are inferior.
-Therefore, most White people want to be–and, in fact, see themselves as–racial egalitarians, open-minded people who do not have stereotypical beliefs or prejudiced attitudes, and do not engage in discriminatory behaviors.
+Samuel Gaertner and John Dovidio have done excellent, enlightening work on White anxieties about race for nearly 40 years.
+They identified “aversive racism” as a common set of sometimes-conflicting attitudes and values held by many White Americans in this era of backlash to Civil Rights.
+Most White people want to be–and, in fact, see themselves as–racial egalitarians, open-minded people who do not have stereotypical beliefs or prejudiced attitudes, and do not engage in discriminatory behaviors.

 Aversive racism is similar to the distinction between our explicit and implicit attitudes toward people of other races.
 Many White Americans have explicit attitudes toward people of color that are quite benign, but implicit attitudes (as measured by the speed at which we connect photos of people of different races with either positive or negative words) that are much more negative.
 Those implicit attitudes leak out, however, whether we want them to or not.

 One of the early studies is still a classic.
 Back in 1977, Gaertner and Dovidio tested how often White people would come to the aid of Black people in need of help.
 White college students participating in an experiment “accidentally” overheard someone having an apparently-serious health problem.
 Would they walk down the hallway to offer assistance?